Skip to main content

 Our investment

-The CEFC is committing to up $7.5 million to Australian e-waste recycler Scipher Technologies to help tackle the nation’s mounting e-waste problem and reduce the associated emissions.
+The CEFC committed to up $7.5 million to Australian e-waste recycler Scipher Technologies in 2022 to help tackle the nation’s mounting e-waste problem and reduce the associated emissions.

-The CEFC investment in the Scipher Series B funding round, made through the Australian Recycling Investment Fund, is being matched by a $7.5 million investment from the Australian Business Growth Fund (ABGF), delivering a substantial $15 million boost to Australia’s recycling capabilities.
+The CEFC investment in the Scipher Series B funding round, made through the Australian Recycling Investment Fund,was matched by a $7.5 million investment from the Australian Business Growth Fund (ABGF), delivering a substantial $15 million boost to Australia’s recycling capabilities.

-As part of the investment, Scipher is also acquiring Total Green Recycling, a Perth-based family business that has become WA’s leading e-waste recycler in just 14 years, processing more than 3,000 tonnes of e-waste annually.
+As part of the investment, Scipher acquired Total Green Recycling, a Perth-based family business that has become WA’s leading e-waste recycler in 14 years, processing more than 3,000 tonnes of e-waste annually.

 our impact

-With its first investment in e-waste, the CEFC is working with Scipher to capture the very real benefits of cutting the volume of e-waste entering waste streams while also increasing the recovery and re-use of important metals.
+With its first investment in e-waste, the CEFC worked with Scipher to capture the benefits of cutting the volume of e-waste entering waste streams while also increasing the recovery and re-use of important metals.

-Scipher is targeting direct emissions abatement of more than 20,000 tonnes of CO2-e each year by increasing its e-waste processing capacity and investing in new and upgraded recycling infrastructure.
+Scipher targeted direct emissions abatement of more than 20,000 tonnes of CO2-e each year by increasing its e-waste processing capacity and investing in new and upgraded recycling infrastructure.

-Scipher is also planning to extend its recycling capacity to include mobile phones, lighting equipment, large household appliances and solar panels.
+Scipher was also looking to extend its recycling capacity to include mobile phones, lighting equipment, large household appliances and solar panels.

-In June 2022, the NSW government awarded Scipher $1.7 million through its Circular solar grants program for the development of a solar panel recycling facility in Albury.
-The Scipher facility will use the most advanced and commercially proven solar panel processing technology available globally .
-It will be able to process up to 2,000 tonnes of solar panels and ancillary equipment each year, to achieve a commodity recovery rate of more than 90 per cent.
+In June 2022, the NSW government awarded Scipher $1.7 million through its Circular solar grants program for the development of a solar panel recycling facility in Albury to process up to 2,000 tonnes of solar panels and ancillary equipment each year, to achieve a commodity recovery rate of more than 90 per cent.

 ‘Urban mining’ valuable commodities